-Changing the subject: this is perhaps the easiest tactic used by alleged psychics.
+This is perhaps the easiest tactic used by alleged psychics.
 If a particular line of inquiry does not seem to be going anywhere, the alleged psychic quickly changes the topic and hope that he or she does better on that (betting that confirmation bias will make the victim forget the miss).

-Spreading the net wider: spreading the net wider is another technique that is used to attempt to salvage a miss.
+Spreading the net wider is another technique that is used to attempt to salvage a miss.
 If the alleged psychic has made a precise claim about something (the following example taken from the skeptic Miklos Jako’s examination of alleged psychic James Van Praagh), like “whose birthday is in July?” and the victim cannot come up with a connection, the alleged psychic broadens the scope and asks “what happened in July?”
 The alleged psychic throw his or her darts and failed to hit the dartboard, so he or she attempts to inflate the size of the dartboard after the fact.

-Retrofitting: retrofitting is a technique that alleged psychics use to explain a failure earlier in the reading.
+Retrofitting is a technique that alleged psychics use to explain a failure earlier in the reading.
 A situation arises that appears to vaguely relate to a previous statement made by the alleged psychic, and he or she attempts to connect the dots.
 The alleged psychic might have asked if the mother smoked and gotten it wrong.
 If any situation that vaguely relates to smoking (smoke, fire, burning, firefighter, matches etc.), the supposed psychic can retrofit that information and attempt to convert a miss to a hit (“maybe that was the reason I saw smoke earlier”).

-Post hoc rationalizations: sometimes, the alleged psychic does so badly that not even a clever deception can salvage the miss.
+Sometimes, the alleged psychic does so badly that not even a clever deception can salvage the miss.
 This forces the supposed psychic to bite the bullet and admit that he or she was wrong.
 Does this discourage the alleged psychic from the belief that he or she has supernatural powers?
 Almost never.
 Instead, the psychic makes up elaborate excuses to rationalize failure.
 These often involve appeals to pseudoscientific beliefs, such as claiming that the victim’s “energy” was wrong or unclean and that it only works if you believe (presumably the “negative energy” of a skeptic disrupts the abilities of the alleged psychic).
 Other explanations range from “I do not claim to be 100% accurate” (the problem is that alleged psychics are nowhere near that accurate) and “I need to work face-to-face with clients” (how else is cold reading gonna work?) to “I hoped I was wrong” (as illustrated in another post called Fraud Psychic Sylvia Browne Proven Wrong Yet Again).

 Remember that alleged psychics probably do not communicate with the “spirit world”.
 Instead, they are using well-known psychological techniques and they have been doing that for centuries.
 Do not let yourself be fooled by alleged psychics who profit on deception and the financial exploitation (often several hundred dollars) of human grief.
 Anyone, even the highly educated and intelligent, can be taken in my what appears to be the supernatural powers of the alleged psychic.